hemant-garg/mailzy/README.md

 ..
 ..

-**If you have any suggestions for me or just want to contact me for any reason** [Linkedin](https://www.linkedin.com/in/hemantgarg6/) [Github](https://github.com/hemant-garg/) [Facebook](https://www.facebook.com/hemantgarg6)
+**If you have any suggestions for me or just want to contact me for any reason.
+Ping me anytime**

+[Linkedin](https://www.linkedin.com/in/hemantgarg6/) [Github](https://github.com/hemant-garg/) [Facebook](https://www.facebook.com/hemantgarg6)